 Firing Line takes place at Artisan Kitchens & Baths, the home of Nickel City Chef and one of the Buffalo’s best kept secrets.
 This fully restored turn-of-the-century stove factory is located on the city’s west side.
 Outfitted with three competition-worthy kitchens, Artisan is the ideal location for guests to experience our one-of-a-kind live cooking competitions first hand.

-The audience watches as professional culinary contenders vie for the season’s title of Firing Line Champion, enjoying snacks from Sample catering, and access to a cash bar.
+The audience watches as professional culinary contenders vie for the season’s title of Firing Line Champion, enjoying snacks and access to a cash bar.

 Guest judges and local food professionals determined which chef prepares the most technically perfect, creative, and delicious dishes in two times rounds.